 We experienced a wide variety of living conditions during my 12 month tour.
-Our best was a 2-week stay in an actual house at an ARVN basic training camp with a Green Beret Team.
+Our best was a 2-week stay in an actual house with an American Advisory Team at an ARVN basic combat training camp.
 The worst was no shelter at all.
 We slept under the stars.

 Ventilation in these bunkers was extremely poor, as in, virtually non-existent.
 Consequently, it got very hot and stuffy.
 And there were many smells: mildew; mosquito repellent; body odor; rotting wood; wet dirt, plus burned gun powder during action times.
 Also, there were usually other occupants including rats and cockroaches.
 And man, was it dark.
 I couldn’t see my hand in front of my face.
 But looking down in a corner, I could see the faint glow of a coiled, burning mosquito repellent.
-Room rates were decent, but they didn’t take reservations.
-Front desk folks were grumpy as hell.
-Room service truly sucked.
-No tips.
 I slept on the boards and in the stench because I was exhausted.

 In addition to the often poor sleeping conditions, we rarely got a full night’s sleep.
 At the very least, we got up once or twice during the night to pull our shift on the radar.
 Things went downhill from there when our camp was being attacked.
 Quality sleep was a precious commodity when we could get it.